awslabs/voice-powered-analytics/README-Athena.md

 In this lab, we will work with Athena and Lambda.
 The goal of the lab is to use Lambda and Athena to create a solution to query data at rest in s3 and build answers for Alexa.

-## Step 1 - Double check you are using Ireland
+## Step 1 - Double check you are running in the same region that the cloudformation was launched

 In this section we will use Athena and Lambda.
-Please make sure as you switch between tabs, that you are still using Ireland (EU-WEST-1) For the region.
+Please make sure as you switch between tabs, that you are still using the same region launched with the cloudformation

 ## Step 2 - Create a query to find the number of reinvent tweets